 Yes, with 10 grams of carbs in every 1 cup serving, spaghetti squash is considered a low-carb food.

 Love Buffalo Sauce?
 Then try these recipes

-We love our buffalo sauce here at The Real Food Dietitians.
-Here are some other fan-favorite recipes that employ the spicy-savory flavor in delicious ways.
+We love that buffalo flavor here at The Real Food Dietitians.
+Here are some other fan-favorite recipes that employ the spicy-savory sauce in delicious ways.

 - 1 ¼ lbs chicken breast, cooked and shredded

 - 1 medium spaghetti squash, halved (about 2– 2 ½ lbs.)

 - 2 green onions, white and green parts thinly sliced